Totem pole: Shame/ridicule pole

 One famous shame pole is the Seward Pole at the Saxman Totem Park in Saxman, Alaska.
-Originally carved in the c.
-1885, the pole shamed former U.S. Secretary of State William H. Seward for his "lack of recognition of Indigenous peoples at an early point in Alaska’s U.S. history," as well as not reciprocating the generosity of his Tlingit hosts following an 1869 potlatch given in his honor.
+Originally carved c.
+1885, the pole shamed former U.S. Secretary of State William H. Seward for his "lack of recognition of Indigenous peoples at an early point in Alaska's U.S. history", as well as not reciprocating the generosity of his Tlingit hosts following an 1869 potlatch given in his honor.
 The figure's red-painted nose and ears may symbolize drunkenness or Seward's stinginess.
 In the 1940s, a second iteration of the pole was built by Tlingit men enrolled in the Civilian Conservation Corps; according to the Alaska Historical Society, the United States government was unaware that the pole's intent was to shame Seward until after the completion of the project.
 In 2014, this second pole began to fall apart; a renewed version was carved in 2017 by local Tlingit artist Stephen Jackson, who combined political caricature with Northwest Coast style.

-Another example of the shame pole is the Three Frogs pole on Chief Shakes Island, at Wrangell, Alaska.
-This pole was erected by Chief Shakes to shame the Kiks.ádi clan into repaying a debt incurred for the support of three Kiks.ádi women who were allegedly cohabiting with three slaves in Shakes's household.
+Another example of the shame pole was the Three Frogs pole on Chief Shakes Island, at Wrangell, Alaska.
+According to popular story, this pole was erected by Chief Shakes to shame the Kiks.ádi clan into repaying a debt incurred for the support of three Kiks.ádi women who married three slaves in Shakes's household.
 When the Kiks.ádi leaders refused to pay support for the women, Shakes commissioned a pole with carvings of three frogs, which represented the crest of the Kiks.ádi clan.
 It is not known if the debt was ever repaid.
-The pole stands next to the Chief Shakes Tribal House in Wrangell.
-The pole's unique crossbar shape has become popularly associated with the town of Wrangell, and continues to be used as part of the Wrangell Sentinel newspaper's masthead.